THOMAS ASHBEY

 LPC, University of Law

-Tom also deals with extradition cases and has represented requested persons facing extradition to a number of countries such as Romania, Albania, Armenia, France, Hungary, Poland and Lithuania.
+He also has considerable experience in extradition law, having represented individuals facing extradition to a range of jurisdictions including Romania, Albania, Armenia, France, Hungary, Poland, and Lithuania.

 Practice Areas